CRIPAC-DIG/A-PGNN/README.md

 # A-PGNN
-The code and dataset for our paper: Personalizing Graph Neural Networks with Attention Mechanism for Session-based Recommendation (https://arxiv.org/abs/1910.08887).
+The code and dataset for our paper: Personalizing Graph Neural Networks with Attention Mechanism for Session-based Recommendation (https://arxiv.org/abs/1910.08887), which has been submitted to TKDE.
 We have implemented our methods in Tensorflow.

 Here are two datasets we used in our paper.